11factory/themockerpush-gem/README.md

-# Themockerpush
+# Themockerpush - iPhone push notifications as a service

-TODO: Write a gem description
+**TheMockerPush** aims to be easy iphone notifications pushing.
+This gems is a wrapper of the [REST API provided](http://www.themockerpush.com/documentation) by themockerpush.

 ## Installation